mrstefangrimm/Collares/README.md

 Collares is used in the project [OteaMate](https://github.com/mrstefangrimm/opteamate) which has a open [API](https://opteamate.dynv6.net/swagger/index.html) and is open source.
-Collares is written in C# and uses .NET 5.0.
+Collares is written in C# and uses .NET Standard 2.0.